adamtpang/mythic-mountain/README.md

 ## Technologies, Libraries, APIs

-I'll be using HTML, CSS, JS, Webpack, npm, and Canvas' API to render the board.
+I'll be using HTML, CSS, JS, Webpack, npm, and HTML Canvas to render the board.

 ## Bonus features

 - [ ] More levels
 - [ ] Overworld traversal
+- [ ] difficulty choice

 ## **Implementation Timeline**